15 Places To Flip Unwanted Items for Profit

 6. Safety First

-Arrange to meet people in public places and not your home if you’re not shipping the item(s).
+Arrange to meet people in public places, not your home, if you’re not shipping the item(s).

-If meeting at your home is unavoidable, don’t be alone when the exchange happens.
+If meeting at home is unavoidable, don’t be alone during the exchange.
 Have your partner, friend, or relative with you and conduct the exchange during the day.

 7. Don’t Overextend Yourself